Cholesterol testing and results

 Follow-up testing should be done:

-A total cholesterol of 180 to 200 mg/dL or less is considered best.
+A total cholesterol of less than 200 mg/dL (5.18 mmol/L) is considered best (lower numbers are better).

-You may not need more cholesterol tests if your cholesterol is in this normal range.
+You may not need more detailed cholesterol tests if your cholesterol is in this normal range.

 LDL cholesterol is sometimes called "bad" cholesterol.
 LDL can clog your arteries.

 You want your LDL to be low.
-Too much LDL is linked to heart disease and stroke.
+Having too much LDL is linked to heart disease and stroke.

-Your LDL is most often considered to be too high if it is 190 mg/dL or higher.
+Your LDL is always considered to be too high if it is 190 mg/dL (4.92 mmol/L) or higher.

 Health care providers have traditionally set a target level for your LDL cholesterol if you are being treated with medicines to lower your cholesterol.

 - Some newer guidelines now suggest that providers no longer need to target a specific number for your LDL cholesterol.
 Higher strength medicines are used for the highest risk patients.